mbekmyrz/newsrec/README.md

 Steps on how to run the model is well documented in the notebook along with the code to setup necessary libraries.

 #### On Local Machine:
-Alternatively, `main.ipynb` can be run from local Jupyter Notebook by downloading the datasets and installing libraries from `requirements.txt` and [PyG](https://github.com/pyg-team/pytorch_geometric) from its source:
+Alternatively, `main.py` can be run from local machine by downloading the datasets and installing libraries from `requirements.txt` and [PyG](https://github.com/pyg-team/pytorch_geometric) from its source:
 ```sh
 pip3 install -r requirements.txt
 pip3 install -q git+https://github.com/pyg-team/pytorch_geometric.git